C&M Lifeline

 Honoring the Life and Charity of Charles and Mary Anders

-Chuck and Mary Anders established a legacy of humanmitarian service dating back to 1955, inspiring youth to serve others regardless of background.
+Chuck and Mary Anders established a legacy of humanitarian service dating back to 1955, inspiring youth to serve others regardless of background.
 In 1972, they founded C and M Lifeline, Inc. to develop emergency devices for the elderly.
 Despite initial challenges, they used personal and nonprofit funds to aid various causes, including providing shelter, education support, transportation, and overseas volunteering.
 Their projects ranged from assisting unwed mothers to supporting the middle class.
 Chuck's dreams included establishing church camps, educational programs, and providing for cyclone refugees.
 Many of these ideas remain unfunded but needed in communities.

 Family